markfasheh/duperemove/README.md

 - pkg-config
 - glib2
 - sqlite3
-- libxxhash 0.8.0 or later
+- libxxhash 0.8.0 or later (libxxhash-dev on Debian)
 - util-linux (for libuuid, libmount, libblkid)
+- libbsd (libbsd-dev on Debian)

 Then to build Duperemove run `make`.